Add or edit invoice items

 You can select the arrow next to the category's name to pick a different category for that item.

-If you need to edit any of the items on the invoice, click the Edit button next to that item.
+If you need to edit any of the items on the invoice, select the Edit button next to that item.

-You can also delete items from invoices by clicking the cross next to the Edit button.
+You can also delete items from invoices by selecting the cross next to the Edit button.

 You can see there's a place at the bottom of the invoice for putting in your bank details.